 OMINIO HORSE BREEDERS

-The international organization known as the Palomino Horse Breeders of America (PHBA) was formed in 1941 to collect, record, preserve the purity of blood, and improve the breeding of Palomino horses.
+Palomino Horse Breeders of America (PHBA) is an international organization that was formed in 1941 to collect, record, preserve the purity of blood, and improve the breeding of Palomino horses.
 The original concept began in 1938 due to the efforts of numerous dedicated horsemen and horsewomen.

 To provide beneficial services for its members which enhance and encourage Palomino ownership and participation.